getsentry/sentry-docs/src/collections/_documentation/platforms/python/pyramid.md

 * The Pyramid integration will be installed for all of your apps.
 It hooks into Pyramid itself, not any of your apps specifically.

-* A bit of data is attached to each event:

-    * Personally identifiable information (such as user ids, usernames, cookies, authorization headers, ip addresses) is excluded unless ``send_default_pii`` is set to ``true``.

-    * Request data is attached to all events.

-* All exceptions are reported.
+* All exceptions leading to a Internal Server Error are reported.

+* {% include platforms/python/request-data.md %}

 * Logging with *any* logger will create breadcrumbs when the [Logging]({% link _documentation/platforms/python/logging.md %})